gainskills/Kex-Zh-Blog/content/post/2019-01-25-post-img-mgmt-hugo.md

 {{< /highlight >}}
     * Line1: Different to markdown and html part, the images were saved to _/assets/_ folder so that _resources.Get_ function could load the image file by path.
 The _printf_ function joins two parameters to one string for _resources.Get_ function.
     * Line 3: Initial the full url of the image for _imageConfig_ function (Line 9)
-    * Line 5-7: Generate an image from original image by the max-height value which was defined in the markdown file, quality to 20
+    * Line 5-7: Generate an image from the original image by the max-height value which was defined in the markdown file, quality to 20
     * Line 9-10: Get the hight info of the original image file with [_imageConfig_](https://gohugo.io/functions/imageconfig/)
     * Line 11-17: Check the height of the original image file, and generate a new file with quality value: 20.
-The height of new image will be 550px if the value of the origin is larger than 550px.
+The height of the new image will be 550px if the value of the original is larger than 550px.
     * Line 21-23: Call [fancybox](https://codepen.io/fancyapps/pen/EeqJPG?editors=1000) and bootstrap for image (Refer to [_layouts/partials/head.html_](https://github.com/gainskills/hugo-theme-cleanwhite/blob/e94268ebf3418d9d51d0cbee6fc0efd7af718b2a/layouts/partials/head.html) for jQuery and fancybox files)

     **Note:**

-    - For the post with multiple images, failure might happens because [Hugo timeout mechanism](https://gohugo.io/getting-started/configuration/).
+    - For the post with multiple images, failure might happen because of [Hugo timeout mechanism](https://gohugo.io/getting-started/configuration/).
 Changing _timeout_ in global configuration (config.toml) could be the resolution:

         ~~~toml
         timeout = 30000
         ~~~

-    - The short code is also an example of [Hugo - Creating a resource from a string](https://gohugo.io/hugo-pipes/resource-from-string/)
+    - The shortcode is also an example of [Hugo - Creating a resource from a string](https://gohugo.io/hugo-pipes/resource-from-string/)

 4. A [live demo]((/2018/12/26/jenkins-xcode-plugin-parameterized-project/)).